What is a Traditional IRA?

-In order to compare Roth versus Traditional IRAs, we must account for the differences in tax payments.
+To compare Roth versus Traditional IRAs, we must account for the differences in tax payments.

 So if you are in a 25% tax bracket, this means you will need to pay $250 in taxes, plus contribute the $1,000.

-On the other hand, if you contributed the $1,000 to a Traditional IRA, you would not need to pay the $250 in taxes until you actually withdraw the contribution.
+On the other hand, if you contributed the $1,000 to a Traditional IRA, you would not need to pay the $250 in taxes until you withdraw the contribution.

-Therefore when comparing the two, we assume that if you chose to fund the Traditional IRA you would then invest the $250 tax savings that would have otherwise gone to pay taxes on the Roth IRA contribution.
+Therefore when comparing the two, we assume that if you chose to fund the Traditional IRA, you would then invest the $250 tax savings that would have otherwise gone to pay taxes on the Roth IRA contribution.